renanorodrigues/docker-ruby-standalone/README.md

-# To test the exercises via container
+# Configurations for test container ruby

 1. Build this image
 ```